top of page

 EXCEPTIONAL AERIAL PLATFORMS

 Helikites are exceptionally steady in flight compared to any other aircraft.
-This is critical for lifting cameras and radios where the position of the lense and the antenna is significant.
-Helikites have custom mounts for cameras, weather sensors, radios and antennas to ensure strong and safe attachment to the aircraft.
-Other aerostats often only dangle cameras from cords which is not steady or safe.
+This is critical for lifting cameras and radios where the position of the lens and the antenna is significant.
+Helikites have custom mounts for cameras, weather sensors, radios, and antennas to ensure strong and safe attachment to the aircraft.
+Other aerostats often only dangle cameras from cords – not steady or safe.

 LIFTING CAMERAS & SENSORS